vmware-tanzu/pinniped/site/content/docs/concierge-only-demo.md

    see [deploy/local-user-authenticator/README.md](https://github.com/vmware-tanzu/pinniped/blob/main/deploy/local-user-authenticator/README.md)
    for instructions on how to deploy using `ytt`.

-1. Create a test user named `pinny-the-seal` in the local-user-authenticator identity provider.
+1. Create a test user named `pinny-the-seal` in the local-user-authenticator.

    ```bash
    kubectl create secret generic pinny-the-seal \